WarMechanic/AItheric-Magic/README.md

 # Formats

 - [Catnip](https://github.com/thaalesalves/ai-games-research/wiki/CAT-nip--SFW-guide-by-Covalent-and-Curious-Nekomimi)
 	> The first format which I wrote in.
 Something like xml tags used as entity components, wrapped in tables to prevent format leaking.
-Expect 300~450 tokens outside of combat at 500+ above.
+Expect 300~450 tokens outside of combat and 500+ above.

 - Basilisk
 	> Work-in-progress, being designed with Discord teaching to supercede Catnip.
 Programmatic like pseudo-python, high quality of response.
 500 token baseline that increases based on content referenced.
 Can sometimes reach ~1200 if you reference a lot of topics.